lmagyar/homeassistant-addon-tailscale-beta/tailscale/DOCS.md

 > This is a **fork** of the [community add-on][community_addon]!
 >
 > This fork:
->   - Enables Tailscale's https Proxy feature
+>   - Enables Tailscale's Proxy feature

 ![Warning][warning_stripe]